spencertipping/phi/dev/concatenative-basis.md

 - Restacking beyond end of stack
 - Unconsing something that isn't a cons
 - Using integer operations on non-integers
+- Referring to undefined instructions (guaranteed to crash, not keep running)

 In practice, the best-case scenario is that your program dies instantly with an error.
 Worst case is, as in C, memory corruption of an unspecified nature.